hellt/netdevops.me/content/post/2021/uksm-patch.md

 As the UKSM patches need to be applied to a kernel source code, we need to get one.
 Here things can get a tad complicated.

 There are many different kernels out there:

-* vanilla Linux kernels blessed by Linux himself
+* vanilla Linux kernels blessed by Linus himself
 * distribution kernels (Debian, Ubuntu, Fedora, etc)
 * third party kernels with the best hacks